JerrodTWillSNHU/CS499ePortfolio/README.md

 This database is a great addition to my ePortfolio because it demonstrates my knowledge in using SQL to create a database using tables, shows, and joins.
 I selected this artifact because it is always better to create things from your direct knowledge, and I know about my family.
 The specific components of this artifact that showcase my skills and abilities are the creation of three tables, inserting data into the tables, updating columns and values in tables, and using the JOIN function to merge certain parts of the tables.

-I met the course objectives that I planned in the beginning of this course because I created an entirely new database from memory and scratch to showcase my skills using SQL in database.
+I created an entirely new database from memory and scratch to showcase my skills using SQL in database.
 I didn’t necessarily learn anything from creating this database, but I sharpened my skills in using SQL which is what I sat out to do.
 The challenges I faced were using the correct JOIN functions to merge certain parts of the tables I wanted.

 # **Family Tree Database**
 ![All-Three-Tables](https://user-images.githubusercontent.com/67647090/89569298-82847e00-d7f2-11ea-99d8-71ad2037eb6d.jpg)